Diese Seite auf Deutsch!!

 Inter-species mating between a Roman snail (Helix pomatia) and a grove snail (Cepaea nemoralis).
 Pictures: Christian Gagelmann.

-By means of the love dart a secretion is injected, that is produced by the finger shaped glands in the genital apparatus.
-This secretion contains hormones, that influence certain parts of the genital apparatus and that way improve the reproductive chances of the snail that applied the dart.
-See: Literature List!: Koene, J.; Chase, R. (1998).
+Research has shown that the function of the dart is not limited to behaviour.
+The love dart injects a secretion from finger-shaped glands containing hormones that influence certain organs of the partner's genital system, thereby increasing the reproductive success of the snail that used the dart See: Literature List!: Koene, J.; Chase, R. (1998).

 The exact effects of the hormone secretion transferred by the love dart are described together with the respective organs of the genital apparatus.